 Residential loans.
-See the base prospectus section "The loans-Other characteristics" (page 144), which pool were marketed and underwritten on made aware that the information provided by the loan applicant might not be verified by the seller.
+See the base characteristics" (page 148), which the premise that the loan applicant or, where applicable, intermediaries were made aware that the information provided by the loan applicant might not be verified by the seller.

 Creditworthiness.
-The mortgage sale (schedule 1) and current lending criteria (schedule 4), which includes requirements for income verification.
+The mortgage sale agreement sets out the eligibility criteria (schedule 1) and current lending criteria (schedule 4), which includes requirements for income verification.
 The base prospectus also includes disclosure regarding compliance with MCD.
-See the base prospectus section "Risk factors- General impact of regulatory changes on Santander UK in its various roles under the programme" (pages 38-39) and "The loans- Lending criteria" (pages 138- requirement for similarity of the underwriting standards set out in the Delegated Regulation deemed to be homogeneous in accordance with Articles 20(8) and 24(15) of Regulation (EU) 2017/2402, which requires that all the underlying paragraphs 15 and 16. exposures in securitisation be underwritten according to similar underwriting standards:
+See the base prospectus section "Risk factors- General impact of regulatory changes on Santander UK in its various roles under the programme" (pages 38-42) and "The oans- Lending criteria" (pages 144-147).

 Expertise.
 Santander UK has operated for more than the five year period to satisfy this requirement.
-See the section of the base prospectus entitled "Santander UK plc and the Santander UK Group" (pages 117-118).
+See the section of the base prospectus entitled UK Group" (pages 121-122).